Skip to content

 Box Hill, Surrey

-Explore this 2-mile level woodland walk with activities ranging from tree climbing to den making.
+Explore the Box Hill Natural Play Trail, a two-mile level woodland walk with activities ranging from tree spotting to den making.
 The trail can take anything from an hour to a whole day, depending on what you get up to along the way.Visit Box Hill

 Castle Ward, County Down

-Create your own adventure as you explore the Secret Shore trail.
-This short walk is an accessible route that allows all the family to spot the feathered friends that call Strangford Lough home.Visit Castle Ward
+Create your own adventure as you explore the Secret Shore Trail.
+This short walk is an accessible route that allows the whole family to spot the waterfowl that call Strangford Lough home.Visit Castle Ward

 Corfe Castle, Dorset